maguzzi/maguzzi/README.md

 ☁ Cloud: AWS, Docker, Terraform
 🌐 marcoaguzzi.it

-This guthub contains the repositories used to make https://marcoaguzzi.it work
+This github contains the repositories used to make https://marcoaguzzi.it work